-- Race Events on the multi-use track may not coincide with events on the motocross tracks. - State Events may be conducted on one to three days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - National Events may be conducted on one to four days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - International Events may be conducted on one to four consecutive days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - Special Events A significant event approved by the CEO of CoA of which those living within the noise buffer area must be notified not less than 28 days in advance. - Where a Special Event that is to be open to the public is proposed to be held at the Venue, but the event cannot be conducted within the limits for scheduled race meetings and practice sessions, the Venue Manager is to apply to the CEO of CoA for approval of the event under Regulation 18.
+- Race Events on the multi-use track may not coincide with events on the motocross tracks. - State Events may be conducted on one to three days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - National Events may be conducted on one to four days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - International Events may be conducted on one to four consecutive days between the hours of 8:00 am to 6:00 pm on Monday to Saturday and 9:00 am and 6:00 pm on Sunday and public holidays. - Special Events A significant event approved by the CEO of CoA of which those living within the noise buffer or as required by conditions of the approval. - Where a Special Event that is to be open to the public is proposed to be held at the Venue, but the event cannot be conducted within the limits for scheduled race meetings and practice sessions, the Venue Manager is to apply to the CEO of CoA for approval of the event under Regulation 18.